nxus/pipeliner/README.md

 ### Installation

-    > npm install @nxus/pipeliner --save
+    > npm install nxus-pipeliner --save

 ### Usage

 #### Step 1: Define a pipeline

-    app.get('pipeliner').pipeline('my-pipeline')

-#### Step 1a: Define stages

-By default, every pipeline is pre-configured with three stages: 'collect', 'process', 'generate'.
-However, you can define your own stages:

-    app.get('pipliner').stages('my-pipeline', ['stage1', 'stage2', 'stage3'])
+    import {pipeliner} from 'nxus-pipeline'

+    pipeliner.pipeline('my-pipeline')

 #### Step 2: Define tasks

 A task is a javascript function that accepts any objects passed into the pipeline when it is run.
+Tasks are run serially in FIFO order.

     let myTask = (word) => {
       word.toUpperCase();
     }

-    app.get('pipeliner').task('my-pipeline', 'process', myTask)
+    app.get('pipeliner').task('my-pipeline', myTask)

 #### Step 3: Run a pipeline